-Tom English: Sacked Rangers boss Pedro Caixinha was at the wrong movie at Ibrox
+Tom English: Rangers sack Pedro Caixinha - but challenge even bigger than before

 Why do it?
 You could write a thesis on that.
 At the heart of it, of course, was their desperate desire to bridge the chasm between themselves and Celtic.
 That's a long road requiring years of careful planning and good decision-making.
 The feeling is that Rangers tried a shortcut.

 In appointing Caixinha, they took a punt that he was going to be a footballing genius, a tactical sorcerer capable of taking Rangers back to the top in double-quick time.

 No need to pursue Derek McInnes, who was painstakingly improving Aberdeen.
 That was too obvious.
 And it would probably take too long to rebuild under his guidance.
 They needed somebody with X-factor to shorten the journey back to the top.
 They needed a rabbit coming out of a hat.

 They were persuaded into believing in the fantasy of Caixinha as redeemer by their former player, and Caixinha's agent, Pedro Mendes.
-It was an horrendous error that slowly, and expensively, unravelled over the course of the next seven months.
+It was a horrendous error that slowly, and expensively, unravelled over the course of the next seven months.

 Caixinha arrived and presented a colourful character, a former bullfighter with a penchant for playing to the galleries.
 Early on, he took that to the nth degree when tapping into the core beliefs of many Rangers fans, just as Charles Green and others had done before him.
-"The slogan, 'We Are The People' will be stamped on the walls for both our players and opponents to feel the strength of Rangers," he said.
+"The slogan 'We Are The People' will be stamped on the walls for both our players and opponents to feel the strength of Rangers," he said.

 Bravado was his stock in trade, but it was empty bravado.
 It was a three-card trick, a deflection, a time-wasting exercise before he got found out.
 Caixinha said that he had banned his players from wearing green boots, because "it is the colour of Celtic".
-Brendan Rodgers met a cheap stunt with a double dose of reality between the eyes.
-Celtic beat his team 2-0 in their first meeting and then went to Ibrox and slaughtered them 5-1.
+Brendan Rodgers hit that with a double dose of reality between the eyes.
+Celtic beat his team 2-0 in their first meeting and then went to Ibrox and thrashed them 5-1.

 "I saw more from my players this week (after the 5-1) than last weekend (the 2-0)," said the Rangers manager.
 This was a pattern that never ceased with Caixinha.
 He talked a good game, couldn't back it up and was then left scrambling in a cringe-making attempt to cover his ground.